tednaleid/showoff-git-core-concepts/one/01_slide.md

 !SLIDE
 # fetch #

-Fetching means to get the current branch's position in the remote repository, plus any missing commits, but don't move local references
+download new commits and update the remote branch pointer

+does not move any local references

 !SLIDE
 # fetch #